 - 1. Preheat the oven to Gas mark 3, 170°C, 325°F. - 2.
 Heat the oil in a pan and cook the beef cubes for 4-5 minutes until browned.
 Transfer to an ovenproof casserole dish and add the celery, carrots, swede, and parsnips.
 Pour over the stock and the english mustard.
 Cover and place in a preheated oven for

-- approximately 2 hours, until the beef is tender. - Ten minutes before the end of cooking time thicken the casserole with the gravy granules.
+3. Ten minutes before the end of cooking time thicken the casserole with the gravy granules.
 Cook uncovered for remaining cooking time.

 Ingredients